Jan Lion Cachet: Retirement

 Due to age and illness, Cachet's strength had declined.
 From the minutes of the trustees' meetings it is clear that he could not tear himself away of his own accord from the work and the school that were dear to him.
 At their meeting of 1 December 1909, the trustees very tactfully decided to recommend to the synod that, because of Prof. Cachet's declining strength, an assistant be appointed for him, who would then be his successor at the same time.
 During the synod, which sat from 7 March 1910, it was reported that Prof. Cachet had asked to retire on 1 May 1911.
 The synod granted the trustees permission to grant the dismissal.

 On 14 April 1911 he delivered his farewell address on "Whoever despises the day of small things" (Zech.
 4: 10a).
 Prof. Cachet served the school for almost 26 years.
 Not only he, according to Cachet, but also the church must give him an account of the 42 years of the school's existence.
-The past must teach us how we should work in the future.
-Cachet lets the past speak.
-Compared to the school palaces erected by the government, with the army of capable professors paid by the government, with the large number of students who visit the universities, the school seems so small, so bitterly small and weak.